Cleanings & Prevention

 Our office offers topical fluoride treatments for both children and adults.
 Fluoride, a natural mineral, aids in cavity prevention by making the enamel, or outer surface of the tooth, more resistant to decay formation.
 Fluoride benefits both children and adults.
 In children, fluoride ingested from sources such as food, beverages, and supplements strengthen the formation of teeth from the inside-out, providing a systemic benefit.
 In adults, or after permanent teeth have erupted, fluoride applied to the tooth surface helps rebuild, or remineralize, weakened tooth structure and can reverse early signs of decay.
 Fluoride found in toothpaste and other dental products is applied to the surface of teeth, providing a topical benefit.

-Custom made trays with professional strength whitening gel are often recommended for patients who want a whiter smile.
-These trays and whitening solution provide a convenient way for patients to brighten their smile, while in the comfort of their own home.
+We offer both a set of 10 professional strength pre-loaded whitening trays or molded custom made trays delivered with tubes of higher strength whitening gel.
+Both tray options and whitening solution provide a convenient way for patients to brighten their smile, while in the comfort of their own home.

 Sealants are recommended to fill in deep grooves of permanent teeth on the biting surface, creating a barrier to keep bacteria from invading the inner tooth and preventing the formation of cavities.
 Typically, sealants are placed on children’s back molars, when they erupt around ages 6 and 12 years of age.

 For those who may suffer from dental anxiety, sedation dentistry offers a way for patients to have a comfortable experience.
 Our office offers oral conscious sedation, which induces a moderate state of sedation.
 Patients are still awake and able to function during treatment, but do not remember what occurred during the procedure.
 Patients are recommended to arrive with a driver and are given a dose of medication prior to their appointment for their comfort.